ibrado/jekyll-paginate-content/README.md

 `x_tags` and `x_cats` are used in this case to store the original tags and categories for generating a list of related posts only for last pages or single-page views. `comments` and `share` are likewise used to turn on the sections for comments and social media sharing for these pages.

 <a name="trails"></a>
-## Making a trail/pager
+## Pagination trails

-You use the `paginator.page_trail` object to create a pager that will allow your readers to move from page to page.
+You use `paginator.page_trail` to create a pager that will allow your readers to move from page to page.
 It is set up as follows:

 ```yaml
 paginate_content: